 Decision-making, combined with clear understanding of the goals and objectives, will often help to optimize performance, productivity and results.

 - Your past experiences will color your decision-making and risk taking and teams will often take more considered risks than an individual.
+Confirmation bias can be a real sub-optimizer of future results

-- The best goals are specific, attainable and realistic, measurable, clear and agreed-upon by your teammates.
+- The best goals are specific, attainable and realistic, measurable, clear and agreed-upon by your teammates

 In the game, as well as in most workplaces, performance is optimized when cross-functional and interdepartmental teamwork is the norm.
 The exercise reinforces that, clearly showing the costs of competition.